Social Housing

 Provide any 2 of the following:

-- birth or marriage certificate (Mount Vema certificates are accepted as priority)
+- birth or marriage certificate

 - residence permit (for your current country of residency)

-- certificate of registration or naturalisation (Mount Vema certificates are accepted as priority)
+- certificate of registration or naturalization

 - permanent residence card